cloudbees-days/cloudbees-ci-k8s-cloudshell-tutorials/tutorial.md

   --set global.leaderElection.namespace=cert-manager  --set prometheus.enabled=false \
   --set installCRDs=true --wait
 ```
 - `--set`: The various `--set` parameters are used to override the default values of different variables in the helm chart.
-You may also pass those values as a yaml file with the `-f` parameters as we will see with CloudBees CI.
+You may also pass those values as a yaml file with the `--values` or `-f` parameters as we will see with CloudBees CI.
 The `installCRDs=true` value installs the cert-manager **CustomResourceDefinitions** (Kubernetes objects that allow you to extend Kubernetes with custom features) that we will interact with next.

 Run the following command to check the install:
 ```bsh